Sierra Cota-Yarde: Club career

 From 2022 to 2024, she played with the North Toronto Nitros in League1 Ontario.

 In January 2025, she signed with AFC Toronto in the Northern Super League.
 She made her debut on 11 May 2025 against Vancouver Rise FC.
+Following the conclusion of the 2025 season, in which AFC Toronto won the inaugural NSL Supporters' Shield, Cota-Yarde signed a contract extension through 2027.

 International career

 Born in Canada, she is eligible to represent Canada and Portugal (where her mother was born).

 She began her international career with the Portugal U19 team, making three appearances.
 She made her debut on 22 February 2022 against Austria.

 In September 2023, she was called up to the Portugal senior team for the first time, ahead of a pair of UEFA Women's Nations League matches.
 She made her senior debut on 27 February 2024, as a late substitute, in a friendly against South Korea.

 In June 2025, Cota-Yarde was called up to the Portugal squad for the UEFA Women's Euro 2025.